 As a result, you can have coverage in even the most remote Sri Lankan locations.

-Currently, the 2 largest Sri Lankan operators, Dialog and Mobitel, are currently runnings trials with 5G.
+Currently, the 2 largest Sri Lankan operators, Dialog and Mobitel, running trials with 5G.

 Perhaps in the near future, every Sri Lankan can get access to high-speed mobile data and can become an even more connected nation.